antonander/taskmanager/README.md

 ```
 cp .env.example .env
 ```
-Note: Remember that, if for any reason you can't create the copy with the command given, you can always do it manually duplicating the file inside the project folder.
+**Note**: Remember that, if for any reason you can't create the copy with the command given, you can always do it manually duplicating the file inside the project folder.

-### 6. Create a copy of your .env file
+### 6. Generate a key

 Laravel requires you to have an app encryption key which is generally randomly generated and stored in your .env file.
 The app will use this encryption key to encode various elements of your application from cookies to password hashes and more.
 To generate your encryption key, simply use this command: